San Jose shooting leaves 8 dead, deceased suspect identified; White House monitoring rail yard incident

 The sheriff's office tweeted an update before 8:30 a.m. local time that the "shooter is down."

 Mercury News first reported that "multiple" people were dead as a result of the incident.
-Mayor Sam Licardo wrote on Twitter that the shooting happened at a VTA facility and that several people were being treated, as "the situation is still being assessed."
+Mayor Sam Liccardo wrote on Twitter that the shooting happened at a VTA facility and that several people were being treated, as "the situation is still being assessed."

 "The shooter is no longer a threat, and the facility has been evacuated," he said.
 "I will update as more information becomes available."